 Question: "Why did Jesus ask Peter 'Do you love me?' three times?"

-Answer: Jesus asked Peter the threefold question “Do you love me?” as recorded in John 21:15-17.
+Answer: Jesus asked Peter three times,“Do you love me?” as recorded in John 21:15–17.
 This occurred when Jesus was having breakfast with His disciples soon after His resurrection.
-Jesus used this opportunity to encourage and exhort Peter about his upcoming responsibilities and even prophesies the manner in which Peter will die.
-By asking Peter “do you love me?” three times, Jesus was emphasizing the importance of Peter’s love and unswerving obedience to his Lord as necessary for his future ministry.
+Jesus used this opportunity to encourage and exhort Peter about his upcoming responsibilities and even to prophesy the manner in which Peter will die.
+By asking Peter, “Do you love me?” three times, Jesus was emphasizing the importance of Peter’s love and unswerving obedience to his Lord as necessary for his future ministry.

-It is possible that by His repeated question Jesus is subtly reminding Peter of his three denials that took place as Jesus was being led away to appear before the Sanhedrin, Pilate and Herod, and later crucified.
-There’s no doubt those denials made by Peter, the subsequent crowing of the rooster just as Jesus prophesied would happen (Luke 22:34), and how he felt when Jesus turned to look at him at that moment became an event seared deeply into his mind (Luke 22:54-62).
+It is possible that by His repeated question Jesus is subtly reminding Peter of his three denials.
+There’s no doubt those denials and how he felt when Jesus turned to look at him at that moment were seared deeply into Peter’s mind (Luke 22:54–62).
 It wasn’t lost on Peter that Jesus repeated His question to him three times, just as Peter previously denied Him three times.

 Whatever the reason for the three-fold “do you love me?” question, Jesus was impressing on Peter how important his new role of tending the flock of Christ’s followers would be.
 When someone repeats instructions to us over and over, we quickly understand that it’s extremely important for us to heed them.
 Jesus wanted to make sure Peter understood this vital charge He was tasking him with and the ultimate reason for it, to follow Him and glorify God (John 21:19).

 © Copyright 2002-2014 Got Questions Ministries.